learn-academy-2023-charlie/treasure-hunt-lanyuke/README.md

     specific square's index. -->

-- As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.
+- As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji. pseudo code:
+    - input: index of the selected square: 'selectedIndex'
+    - output: change ? to treasure or bomb.
+    - process:create a function name: handleClick
+    - function call: onClick attribute on specific square's index. -->

 - As a user, I can click on a “Play Again” button that will restart the game.
 - As a user, I can see a counter that shows how many guesses I have left.
 The counter starts at five and decrements one every time I click on a square that is not the treasure nor the bomb.
 - As a user, I can see a message informing me that I won the game if I select the square that contains the treasure.